dennischancs/svbony-ai-assistant/README.md

 2. Extract the archive
 3. Run the binary

+## Supported Devices
+- SVBONY SVHub Omni2P (PID: 0x5053)
+- SVBONY SVHub M6 (PID: 0x364d)

 ## Introduction
-The SVBONY AI Assistant is a tool designed to monitor the AI button press events on the SVBONY SVHub Omni2P device and execute configured actions such as opening URLs, running commands, or displaying notifications.
-This tool supports Windows, macOS systems and can be configured to start automatically on system boot.
+The SVBONY AI Assistant is a tool designed to monitor the AI button press events on supported SVBONY devices and execute configured actions such as opening URLs, running commands, sending keystrokes (placeholder), or displaying notifications.
+This tool supports Windows and macOS systems and can be configured to start automatically on system boot.

 ## Features
-- Monitor AI button press events on the SVBONY SVHub Omni2P device.
+- Monitor AI button press events on the SVBONY SVHub Omni2P and M6 devices.
-- Support multiple actions, including opening URLs, running commands, sending keystrokes, and displaying notifications.
+- Support multiple actions: open URLs, run commands, send keystrokes (placeholder), display notifications.
-- Support running in the background or foreground.
+- Support running in the background (daemon) or foreground (with logs).
-- Support automatic startup on system boot.
+- Automatic startup on system boot (configurable, and auto-setup on first run if enabled).
+- Single instance check in background mode.
+- Graceful shutdown via system signals (Ctrl+C, SIGTERM).
 - Detailed configuration and logging.
+- Cross-platform notification support (Windows Toast, macOS osascript).

 ## Installation and Usage